mobtexting/mobtexting-developer/README.md

 # How CompanyHub + MOBtexting Integrations Work by Zapier:

-	1) Go to Zapier.com and Login into Zapier
+	1) Go to Zapier.com and Login into Zapier.

-	2) On the Dashboard Click on `Make A Zap`
+	2) On the Dashboard Click on `Make A Zap`.

-	3) Create a Zap with CompanyHub + MOBtexting
+	3) Create a Zap with CompanyHub + MOBtexting.

 	4) Authenticate Both CompanyHub + MOBtexting.